vikasjangidmk/End_To_End_Wine_Quality_Prediction/README.md

 ### Steps:

 1. **Login to AWS Console**
-   - Navigate to AWS Console and login.
+   - Navigate to AWS Console and log in.

 2. **Create an IAM User for Deployment**
    - Grant specific access: